 The Jubilee Magnum calculator was introduced in 1948 to celebrate the 50th anniversary of the firm.
 It has a leather case.
 This example actually dates from 1948 and is complete with the interim instruction sheet and an instruction booklet for the Magnum calculator.
 The interim sheet said that the Jubilee Magnum instruction booklet would be issued later on request and there is a copy of that instruction booklet too.
 Diameter 4.7”.

 The Scientific Publishing Co Fowler’s Patent Pocket Calculator was patented in 1910 (5528/1910).
 It is 2.7 inches diameter and the front scales are for multiplication (3 scales), logs and sines.
 The rear scales are for finding cubes and cube roots.
-The crown drives the front dial and the button inn the centre of the back drives the rear dial and the pointer (broken) over the front dial.
+The crown drives the front dial and the button in the centre of the back drives the rear dial and the pointer (broken) over the front dial.
 This style of calculator was only made in the 1910-1914 period.
+It has a maroon card case.

 The Fowler type H calculator followed on from the patent calculator and this one, that has a nickel plated case, dates from about 1920.
 One of the glasses is rather cracked but otherwise it is in good working order